turbot/steampipe-plugin-github/docs/tables/github_branch_protection.md

 ## Examples

-### List branches and their protection for a repository
+### List all branch protection rules for a repository

 ```sql
 select